Fano 4-folds having a prime divisor of Picard number 1

 \begin{pr} Let $f \colon \mathcal X \to S$ be a smooth family of Fano varieties.
 Assume that there exists $s_0 \in S$ such that the fibre $X_{s_0}$ is isomorphic to $X^i_{a,d}$.
 Then, any fibre $X_s$ is one of the varieties of Corollary \ref{co1}, and belongs to the same family of $X_{s_0}$. \end{pr} \begin{proof} \textbf{Step 1.} We can assume $\dim S=1$, and up to pull-back to the normalisation of $S$, we can assume $S$ smooth.
 Since the fibres of a smooth family are all diffeomorphic, we have that the second Betti number is constant on the fibres of $f$; moreover, for smooth Fano varieties, the second Betti number coincides with the rank of the Picard group.
-Therefore the fibres $X_s$ are smooth Fano 4-folds of Picard number 3, for all $s \in S$.
+Therefore the fibres $X_s$ are smooth Fano fourfolds of Picard number 3, for all $s \in S$.

 \textbf{Step 2.} In the following we adopt an argument in \cite{CFST} to show that the fibres of $f$ have the same type of contractions.

 By \cite[Theorem 2.2]{CFST}, the monodromy action (see \cite[Section 3]{Voi}) of $\pi_1(S, s)$ on $H^2(X_s, \mathbb Q)$ is finite.
 As in the proof of \cite[Theorem 2.7]{CFST}, we may take a finite étale cover $g \colon V \to S$ and the pull-back $\mathcal X_V= \mathcal X \times_S V$ of $f$ via $g$.
 The resulting family $f_V \colon \mathcal X_V \to V$, which is still a deformation of ${X_{s_0}}$, now has trivial monodromy action on $H^2(X_t, \mathbb Q)$ for all $t \in V$.